56 of Our Favorite Easy Art Projects for Kids

 If you have some math whizzes in your class, they will likely enjoy this number-themed art project.
 Grab some large number stencils and paints and you’ll be ready for this low-setup project.

-Learn more: 5th Grade Number Project at Art Room Blog
+Get tutorial: 5th Grade Number Project

 Several turtles are made from popsicle sticks with brightly colored yarn wrapped around them.
 Faces are drawn on them with sharpie.